11/6/2024

 Adam Sullivan

 Yeah, really for what we're looking at for the new sites is really focused on, you know, single tenant buildings.
 So really we're doing a lot of looking at a lot of build to suit here for potential clients.
-The size and scale of what clients are looking for, you know, they're really looking for as many megawatts as they can possibly get at any individual site.
-And so as we evaluate each of our sites, these are based on deep conversations between the engineering teams of both companies, both our company and the potential clients, and really going through each of their requirements to ensure that we can meet exactly what they're looking for in the timelines that they're looking for.
-So just to give a little bit more color on that too, to get to a finalized contract, really requires us not only to have a finalized design, but also for us to evaluate where we're at in the supply chain to ensure that we can meet the timelines that both sides agree upon.
+The size and scale of what clients are looking for, they're really looking for as many megawatts as they can possibly get at any individual site.
+And so as we evaluate each of our sites, these are based on deep conversations between the design engineering teams of both companies, both our company and the potential clients, and really going through each of their requirements to ensure that we can meet exactly what they're looking for in the timelines that they're looking for.
+So just to give a little bit more color on that too, to get to a finalized contract, It really requires us not only to have a finalized design, but also for us to evaluate where we're at in the supply chain to ensure that we can meet the timelines that both sides agree upon.

 speaker